crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/install_freebsd.md

 ## Troubleshooting

-In some cases, Crowdsec is unable to generate the machine id.
+In some cases, CrowdSec is unable to generate the machine id and is unable to initialize properly.

+We saw it happen with an APU board, likely due to the open source coreboot firmware.

 Start `hostid` and `hostid_save`: